DataDog/go-profiler-notes/stack-traces.md

 ## Goroutine Stack

 As the name implies, stack traces originate from "the stack".
-Even so the details vary, most programming languages have a concept of a stack and use it to store things like local variables, arguments and return values and return addresses.
+Even so the details vary, most programming languages have a concept of a stack and use it to store things like local variables, arguments, return values and return addresses.
 Generating a stack trace usually involves navigating the stack in a process known as [Unwinding](#unwinding) that will be described in more detail later on.

 Platforms like `x86-64` define a [stack layout](https://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64) and calling convention for C and encourage other programming languages to adopt it for interoperability.
 Go doesn't follow these conventions, and instead uses its own idiosyncratic [calling convention](https://dr-knz.net/go-calling-convention-x86-64.html).
-Future versions of Go (1.17?) will adopt another [register-based](https://go.googlesource.com/proposal/+/refs/changes/78/248178/1/design/40724-register-calling.md) convention that will increase performance.
+Future versions of Go (1.17?) will adopt a more traditional [register-based](https://go.googlesource.com/proposal/+/refs/changes/78/248178/1/design/40724-register-calling.md) convention that will improve performance .
 However compatibility with platform conventions is not planned as it would negatively impact goroutine scalability.

 Even today, Go's stack layout is slightly different on different platforms.
 To keep things manageable, we'll assume that we're on `x86-64` for the remainder of this note.